 Definitely YES.
 If you like wine, that is.
 And if you want to enjoy wine masterclasses, workshops, check out the Budapest Wine Exhibition.

-Festival of Folk Arts Budapest
+Festival of Folk Arts in Buda Castle

 The Festival of Folk Arts Budapest (Mestersegek Unnepe) is each year on and around Aug 20 in Budapest, when Hungary celebrates its birthday.
 The Festival of Folk Arts is a very nice cultural festival in the Royal Palace, where you can get insight into Hungarian folk arts, traditional craftsmanship, and enjoy good foods, drinks, and various programs in a beautiful scenery.
 Very good value for money, and recommended for all travellers, whether you are a solo traveler, couples, friends or families.
 The festival is connected with the big festivities in Budapest on August 20, the Fireworks show, which is amazing from a Fireworks River Cruise in Budapest, but can be enjoyed with the crowds of locals on the riverfront and the bridges too.